peteroupc/peteroupc.github.io/graphicsapi.md

 The following is not included in either API.

 - Color palette functions.
 Images may or may not have a color table, and the application is assumed to handle colors on an image-by-image basis.
 (There is the matter of sending finished images to the user's display, which may vary in the number of colors it supports, but the lean 2-D API need not be concerned about this.)
-- Text rendering, since the needs of applications in supporting writing systems and languages vary, as do approaches to rendering text.
+- Text rendering, since the needs of applications in supporting writing systems and languages vary, as do approaches to rendering text.[^5]

 <a id=3_D_Graphics></a>